Step 7: How to apply for a job with the method nobody taught you

 "We'll get back to you"

 Of course they won’t.
-An ATS has no accountability for respecting your time.
+There’s no accountability for respecting your time.

 The first thing you’re going to do is find the gatekeepers who work at that company.
 If you read Step 4 of the road map, then you already know how to do this.
 You may have done it already.